 - Set the pan on a wire rack.
 After 5 minutes, use a small offset spatula to lift each brownie onto the wire rack.
 (Warm brownies are soft, but should be easy to lift out from the tins.)
 Cool completely.
 For the best flavor, refrigerate the brownies for an hour.

-The brownies taste great at room temperature, cold, or straight from the freezer—whatever way you like them best!
+The Gluten-Free Brownie Bites taste great at room temperature, cold, or straight from the freezer—whatever way you like them best!

 Homemade Sweetened Prune Purée